#TwoMenKissing and why the Orlando Pulse shooting was a punch in my gut

 But none of that matters if someone takes you by surprise.
 Or if you’re outnumbered.
 Or if you’re just not as good as them.
 And don’t think that being armed himself changes that equation.
 You can’t shoot another person’s bullet down in midair.
 You can’t safely defend yourself with a gun in a location crowded with bystanders—such as a very busy street in front of a bustling office building on a bright sunny weekday morning.

 Even though the guy didn’t physically attack Michael that day.
 Even though Michael survived the incident to tell me about it after, sixteen years later I still have nightmares about how that situation could have gone down differently.
 All because I kissed him.

 That was only one of the nightmares I’ve had this week, thanks to the news out of Orlando.

-Sixteen years later, every time we are out in public and I feel an urge to tell my husband that I love him, or to hold his hand, or give him a quick kiss, I have to do that calculation.
+Eighteen years later, every time we are out in public and I feel an urge to tell my husband that I love him, or to hold his hand, or give him a quick kiss, I have to do that calculation.
 Are we safe here?
 Will someone say horrible things?
 Will someone threaten us?
 Will someone do something even worse?

 A friend shared someone else’s blog post about why the Orlando shooting has so shaken him this morning, which makes substantially the same points: